haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/responsive-web-design/rwd-breakpoints.md

 ## Override `_responsive.less` from the library

-According to the approach, implemented in the Magento UI library, the `.media-width()` mixin calls are defined in many places, but invoked in one place, in `lib/web/css/source/lib/_responsive.less`.
+According to the approach, implemented in the Magento UI库, the `.media-width()` mixin calls are defined in many places, but invoked in one place, in `lib/web/css/source/lib/_responsive.less`.

 To implement a new breakpoint, you need to edit the `.media-width()` mixin by adding the appropriate rule there.
 So you need to override the library `_responsive.less` in your theme, and add the customizations there.